jubatus/website/source/en/api_clustering.rst

      (double)

    :forgetting_threshold:
-     When summation of forgetting factors are this value, It will not compress more.
+     When the summation of forgetting factors exceeds this value, it will not compress any more.
      (double)

 .. describe:: converter